-We use third-party development partners both for key skills and to augment our employee developers.
-Using third-party development partners for our product and service platforms allows us to accelerate development and leverage the third parties' expertise, but increases our risks due to reduced direct control over the third party's work.
+We use third-party development partners both for their key skills and to augment our employee developers.
+Using third-party development partners for our broadband platform and managed services allow us to accelerate development and leverage the third parties' expertise, but increases our risks due to reduced direct control over the third party's work.
 This product development approach may cause unforeseen issues in product design, as well as challenges arising from integration and support of third-party features in our products.
-We have engineering services agreements that include future revenue-share payments on our sale of the developed products and that require us to make minimum payments regardless of whether we achieve the desired revenue levels.
-Even if our actual demand falls short of expectations, our agreements obligate us to make these minimum payments, which could adversely affect our financial results.
-In addition, our product revenues based on the third parties' product development work may take several years to cover our out-of-pocket expenses, if ever.
+In addition, our revenue based on the third parties' product development work may take several years to cover our out-of-pocket expenses, if ever.